PiyushWithPant/Create-your-first-Docker-Image-/README.md

 # How to Create Your First Docker Image and Run a Python File in a Container 🛠️ 📦

-This guide will walk you through creating your first Docker image and running a Python script inside a Docker container.
+This guide will walk you through creating your first Docker image and running a Python script inside a Docker container. we will look at 2 ways:

+1. CPU-based Containers - `Dockerfile.cpu`
+2. GPU-based Containers - `Dockerfile.gpu`

 ## Prerequisites